nosdav/nosdav-pubsub/README.md

 This specification provides a high-level overview of a pub-sub system over Nostr.
 Implementations can be further refined and optimized based on specific use cases or requirements.

-### Additional Features:
+## Additional Features:

--    Wildcard Subscriptions: Subscribers can use wildcard patterns to subscribe to multiple publishers, topics, or event types at once, simplifying subscription management.
+-    **Wildcard** Subscriptions: Subscribers can use wildcard patterns to subscribe to multiple publishers, topics, or event types at once, simplifying subscription management.

--    Unsubscribe Functionality: Subscribers should be able to unsubscribe from publishers, topics, or event types, either individually or using wildcard patterns.
+-    **Unsubscribe** Functionality: Subscribers should be able to unsubscribe from publishers, topics, or event types, either individually or using wildcard patterns.

--    Event Retention and History: Relays can implement event retention policies to store historical events for a specified duration.
+-    **Event** Retention and History: Relays can implement event retention policies to store historical events for a specified duration.
 This enables subscribers to query and retrieve past events based on their subscription preferences.

--    Encrypted Events: Publishers can encrypt events using subscribers' public keys, ensuring that only intended recipients can access the content of the messages.
+-    **Encrypted** Events: Publishers can encrypt events using subscribers' public keys, ensuring that only intended recipients can access the content of the messages.

--    Access Control: Publishers can implement access control mechanisms to restrict subscriptions to specific subscribers based on predefined criteria (e.g., subscriber's public key, reputation, etc.).
+-    **Access** Control: Publishers can implement access control mechanisms to restrict subscriptions to specific subscribers based on predefined criteria (e.g., subscriber's public key, reputation, etc.).

--    Acknowledgments and Delivery Guarantees: Subscribers can send acknowledgments to publishers or relays when they receive events.
+-    **Acknowledgments** and Delivery Guarantees: Subscribers can send acknowledgments to publishers or relays when they receive events.
 This enables publishers and relays to track event delivery and maintain delivery guarantees.

--    Scalability and Load Balancing: Multiple relays can be deployed to improve the system's scalability and load balancing.
+-    **Scalability** and Load Balancing: Multiple relays can be deployed to improve the system's scalability and load balancing.
 This can be achieved through sharding, partitioning, or clustering of events based on publisher, topic, or event type.

--    Monitoring and Metrics: Implementations can include monitoring and metrics capabilities to track the system's performance, event throughput, and other relevant statistics.
+-    **Monitoring** and Metrics: Implementations can include monitoring and metrics capabilities to track the system's performance, event throughput, and other relevant statistics.
 This information can be used to optimize the system's performance and identify potential bottlenecks.

--    Error Handling and Retry Mechanisms: The system should include error handling and retry mechanisms to ensure reliable event delivery.
+-    **Error** Handling and Retry Mechanisms: The system should include error handling and retry mechanisms to ensure reliable event delivery.
 This can involve retries, backoff strategies, and dead-letter queues to store undelivered events.

 By incorporating these additional features, the pub-sub system over Nostr can be tailored to specific use cases and requirements, providing a versatile and robust messaging infrastructure.

-### Advanced Features:
+## Advanced Features:

--    Event Filtering: Subscribers can specify filters to receive only the events that match specific criteria, such as content or tags.
+-    **Event** Filtering: Subscribers can specify filters to receive only the events that match specific criteria, such as content or tags.
 This helps reduce unnecessary event processing and network overhead.

--    Quality of Service Levels: The system can offer different levels of quality of service (QoS) for event delivery, ranging from "at most once" to "exactly once."
+-    **Quality** of Service Levels: The system can offer different levels of quality of service (QoS) for event delivery, ranging from "at most once" to "exactly once."
 This allows subscribers and publishers to choose the appropriate level of reliability for their use case.

--    Authentication and Authorization: The system can integrate with authentication and authorization mechanisms, allowing publishers and subscribers to securely identify themselves and ensure that they have the required permissions to perform their respective operations.
+-    **Authentication** and Authorization: The system can integrate with authentication and authorization mechanisms, allowing publishers and subscribers to securely identify themselves and ensure that they have the required permissions to perform their respective operations.

--    Rate Limiting and Throttling: The system can implement rate limiting and throttling mechanisms to control the rate of event publishing and delivery.
+-    **Rate** Limiting and Throttling: The system can implement rate limiting and throttling mechanisms to control the rate of event publishing and delivery.
 This helps prevent excessive resource consumption and ensures fair usage among all participants.

--    Event Prioritization and Ordering: The system can support event prioritization and ordering, ensuring that high-priority events are delivered before low-priority ones or maintaining the order in which events were published.
+-    **Event** Prioritization and Ordering: The system can support event prioritization and ordering, ensuring that high-priority events are delivered before low-priority ones or maintaining the order in which events were published.

--    Clustering and High Availability: The system can be designed for high availability, using clustering, replication, or other fault-tolerance mechanisms to ensure continuous operation in the event of failures or downtime.
+-    **Clustering** and High Availability: The system can be designed for high availability, using clustering, replication, or other fault-tolerance mechanisms to ensure continuous operation in the event of failures or downtime.

--    Extensibility and Customization: The system can provide an extensible architecture, enabling developers to add custom functionality, such as custom event types, processing logic, or integrations with other systems and services.
+-    **Extensibility** and Customization: The system can provide an extensible architecture, enabling developers to add custom functionality, such as custom event types, processing logic, or integrations with other systems and services.

--    Interoperability: The system can support interoperability with other pub-sub systems or messaging protocols, allowing seamless integration with existing infrastructure and providing a unified messaging platform.
+-    **Interoperability**: The system can support interoperability with other pub-sub systems or messaging protocols, allowing seamless integration with existing infrastructure and providing a unified messaging platform.

 By implementing these advanced features, the pub-sub system over Nostr can cater to a wide range of complex use cases, providing a powerful and flexible messaging solution for diverse applications and environments.